-If your pantry, fridge and freezer are so jam-packed that you can't actually find the ingredient you need, you'll probably re-purchase it without realising that it was hidden up the back all along!
+If your pantry, fridge and freezer are so jam-packed that you can't find the ingredient you need, you'll probably repurchase it without realising it was hidden up the back all along!
 Organising these spaces so that the food items are visible and easy to access will save you money on grocery shopping.
-You'll also be less-inclined to spend money on kitchen equipment if you know there is really no space for them in your kitchen, rather than trying to jam-pack it in.
+You'll also be less-inclined to spend money on kitchen equipment if you know there is really no space for them in your kitchen, rather than trying to pack it in to already-full cabinets!

 5. Saves time

 A well organised kitchen can lead to other time-efficient habits such as meal planning, quicker grocery shopping and unpacking, and easier meal prep.
 These things, combined with organised cabinets and drawers and great storage, will save you an enormous amount of time.
 Sometimes putting in that bit of extra time and effort at the start to get things organised can be the biggest time (and stress) saver down the track.

 Both my 2 and 4 year old help me with tasks in the kitchen - they help put away the clean dishes, put their dirty dishes in the dishwasher and set the table (not always willingly I must admit!).
 These tasks would be a lot more difficult and time-consuming in a messy and cluttered space.
 So, not only are the children learning about responsibility and helping out, they are also learning the essential skill of organisation.
 Win win!

 7. Allows you to meal plan more effectively